GoogleChrome/web.dev/src/site/content/en/react/quicklink-react-spa/index.md

 - It's not trivial to determine which chunks (e.g. `article.chunk.js`) are associated with a given route (e.g. `/article`) before landing on it.
 - The final URL names of these chunks can't be predicted, as modern module bundlers typically use long-term hashing for versioning (e.g. `article.chunk.46e51.js`).

-This guide explains how `quicklink` solves these challenges and allows you to achieve prefetching at scale in React single page apps.
+This guide explains how Quicklink solves these challenges and allows you to achieve prefetching at scale in React single page apps.

 {% Aside %}
 At the moment this solution is only compatible with [react-router](https://www.npmjs.com/package/react-router).